-In 2015, there were approximately 6,000 cases of Legionnaires’ disease reported, according to the CDC.
-Additionally, the rate of legionellosis cases reported quadrupled from 2000 to 2014.
+In 2017, there were almost 7,500 cases of Legionnaires’ disease reported in the United States, according to the CDC.
+Additionally, the rate of legionellosis cases reported has increased by nearly five and a half times since 2000.
 Because the disease is often underdiagnosed, this number is most likely an underestimate of the true number of cases.
 Legionella is bacteria that is naturally-occurring in fresh water aquatic systems and becomes a risk when it enters human-made water and plumbing systems.
 It thrives in warm water environments and is known to grow in hot tubs, spas, pools, fountains, ice machines, and faucets.

 The Legionella bacteria was first discovered in 1976 in Philadelphia during an American Legion Convention.
 Many participants at the convention became ill with a type of pneumonia, which was later found to be caused by the respiration and inhalation of water droplets containing the Legionella bacteria.